-MSU off the hook in woman’s lawsuit
+MSU off the hook in woman’s lawsuit over fall

 Detroit — Michigan State University has dodged any legal responsibility for injuries suffered by a high school visitor who fell six floors to the ground after a window collapsed at a residence hall.